pgroonga/pgroonga.github.io/users/index.md

 [Union Catalogue Database of Japanese Texts](https://kokusho.nijl.ac.jp/?ln=en) published by National Institute of Japanese Literature uses PGroonga to implement fast Japanese full text search feature.

-See [E2612 – 日本古典籍を身近にする「国書データベース」](https://current.ndl.go.jp/e2612) which is an article at Current Awareness Portal for details.
+See also [E2612 – 日本古典籍を身近にする「国書データベース」](https://current.ndl.go.jp/e2612) which is an article at Current Awareness Portal.

+See also [NIJL Tech Talk Vol.1 - How to support variant form of a character](https://www.youtube.com/watch?v=sNwBKeyfBGk) which is a video that describes how to support variant form of a character.

 ## Zulip {#zulip}